91157 Marine Algae and Productivity

 This subject will be delivered by way of recorded lectures, weekly readings, online material and face-to-face workshops, which include interactive discussion sessions and group activities, such as collaborating on problem solving tasks.
 The content delivered during the lectures is enhanced through formative online and in-class activities that allow for reflection and consolidation of key topics.
 You will undertake these activities weekly.
 Preparatory activities (available through Canvas) are designed to stimulate group discussion and develop your critical analysis and application of the subject content.

 In this subject, there is a strong practical component, including three laboratory practicals on ID and essential physiological assessment, an online experimental design practical and a three-day field trip to Gerringong on the South Coast.
 During the field trip you will work in teams to undertake observations and collect data.
 As part of this trip, you will learn to identify intertidal, subtidal, benthic and planktonic algal taxa, an essential practical skill for undertaking field work.
-You will also perform field-based physiological assessment of macro and microalgal photosynthesis under a range of environmental gradients, gaining a deeper understanding of the influence of environmental stress on algal physiology and productivity.
+You will also perform field-based physiological assessment of macroalgal photosynthesis under a range of environmental gradients, gaining a deeper understanding of the influence of environmental stress on algal physiology and productivity.

 There will be 14 online lectures, with essential reading, online videos, tasks and information to complete each week.
 There will be 5x 2h face-to-face (on campus) workshops, where you will hone your knowledge and understanding of key concepts and take part in group learning activities and discussions.
-You will complete an online module for designing multifactorial experiments, before completing your experimental design assessment task in Canvas.
+In small groups/teams, you will complete an online module for designing multifactorial experiments, before completing your experimental design assessment task in Canvas.
 Practical skills and experience will be delivered through 3x 3h laboratory practicals studying the diversity and physiology of microalgae and a 3-day field trip to Gerringong rock platform where you will immerse yourselves in field techniques and real-time observations.
 Verbal feedback will be provided during all face-to-face activities, while written feedback and marks will be provided via Canvas.
 Several activities and tasks have peer feedback built in.

 Content (topics)